 Old fashioned varieties of plants are tried and true.
 The hybridization of many flowers has created resilient and showy blooms, but that doesn’t necessarily mean that these plants are healthy for a garden ecosystem.
 Single blossom plants are easier for bees to access and tend to provide more nectar and pollen than their hybrid, double blossomed versions.
 Look for organic, heirloom flowers that your grandparents or great grandparents might have planted in cottage gardens (when attracting enough pollinators might be the difference between a sustainable harvest and starving), like petunias, poppies, daisies, peonies, hollyhocks, delphiniums, geraniums, and old fashioned roses.
 Bees have excellent color perception, so don’t be afraid to mix up your blooming color palate!
 They especially love blues, purples, whites, and yellows.
 Also, a variety of flower shapes in the garden will ensure that all of the 4,000 different species of bees in North America, with their different sizes and tongue lengths, have access to nectar.

-Nearly every fruit tree will attract bees when flowering, but some types, like Royal Gala Apple and Cherry trees produce an abundance of bee friendly blooms.
-Peach and nectarine trees, as well as fragrant citrus are also great options.
+Nearly every fruit tree will attract bees when flowering, but some types, like Royal Gala Apple and Cherry trees, produce an abundance of bee-friendly blooms.
+Peach and nectarine trees, as well as fragrant citrus, are also great options.
 Every fruit tree has different pollination requirements; some simply need pollen to be spread within their own blossoms.
-Others need to be cross pollinated (pollinated from other trees of the same or, as in the case with apples, different type of fruit species)!
+Others need to be cross-pollinated (pollinated from other trees of the same or, as in the case with apples, different types of fruit species)!
 When it comes to fruit trees, the work of the bees is especially important.
 Shrubs like blackberry, blueberry, elderberry, and raspberry are also particularly attractive to pollinators.

 No living creature, not even man, has achieved, in the centre of his sphere, what the bee has achieved in her own: and were some one from another world to descend and ask of the earth the most perfect creation of the logic of life, we should needs have to offer the humble comb of honey.” – Maurice Maeterlinck, The Life Of The Bee, 1924